ByAUJay

 Appendix: quick links to the moving parts you’ll integrate

-- CoW Protocol: intents, EBBO, solvers, programmatic orders (ComposableCoW), SDK. (docs.cow.fi)
+- CoW Protocol: Dive into intents, EBBO, solvers, and programmatic orders (ComposableCoW).
+Check out the details here.

-- SUAVE/MEV‑Share: programmable private orderflow auctions and refunds. (writings.flashbots.net)
+- SUAVE/MEV‑Share: Check out programmable private orderflow auctions and the refund process.
+Learn more in this write-up.

-- EIP‑3074: sponsor/batch via AUTH/AUTHCALL; use safe invokers and revocation UX. (eips.ethereum.org)
+- EIP‑3074: Understand how to sponsor/batch using AUTH/AUTHCALL, along with safe invokers and revocation UX.
+Get the scoop right here.

-If you want a production‑ready implementation plan tailored to your stack, 7Block Labs can help you spec the intent IR, choose venues per use case, and ship the orchestration and observability that make it enterprise‑grade.
+If you're looking for a solid implementation plan that's ready to roll for your setup, 7Block Labs has got your back.
+They can help you define the intent IR, pick the right venues based on your use case, and deliver the orchestration and observability that take things to an enterprise level.

 Like what you're reading?
 Let's build together.